“Programme Action” describes what we do in Soroptimist International (SI) Swansea

 3E Project: Healthcare, is a partnership between Soroptimist International Great Britain and Ireland (SIGBI) and the international medical charity Maternal and Childhealth Advocacy International (MCAI) – and its partner Advanced Life Support Group (ALSG).
 This is a three year fundraising challenge which will save the lives of countless critically ill women, babies and children in the Gambia.

-In 2016 and 2017, we are supporting the Toilet Twinning initiative and have filled backpacks for Mary’s Meals.
+In 2016, 2017 and 2019, we supported the Toilet Twinning initiative and have filled backpacks for Mary’s Meals.
 We supported the Regional project to fight against the use of alcohol by young women in 2013 and in 2014 – 2016, we supported Anti Trafficking and Anti Modern Day Slavery initiatives.
-See internet links on dedicated page https://sigbi.org/swansea/programme-action/oct-2014-anti-human-trafficking-project/.
+See internet links on dedicated page https://sigbi.org/swansea/programme-action/oct-2014-anti-human-trafficking-project/

 Listening to primary children read

-Several Club Members attend St Helen’s School in Swansea to listen to children reading as part of our literacy project and ensure they understand the meaning and make sense of what they are reading.
-Each Club member has a specific class allocated to her.
+Several Club Members attended St Helen’s School in Swansea to listen to children reading as part of our literacy project and ensure they understand the meaning and make sense of what they are reading.
+Each Club member had a specific class allocated to her.

-Every two months, we deliver toiletries for women and children.
+Every two months, we delivered toiletries for women and children.
 This includes underwear and sanitary protection for the ladies.
 We also provide non perishable food stuffs.